Substance Abuse Evaluations for Impaired Practitioners

 Most states have laws regarding the mandatory board reporting of medical practitioners who have substance abuse problems.
 As an exception to this mandatory reporting, several states, including Ohio, offer a one-time exception given proper treatment, monitoring, and continued sobriety.
 When a practitioner, such as a dentist, medical doctor, nurse, veterinarian or another licensed medical professional, is found to have a substance use issue, they are required to enter into a treatment contract facilitated by various agencies.
-In Ohio, the organization responsible to assist in this process is the Ohio Physicians Health Program.

 A frequent part of this treatment contract is a 72-hour substance abuse evaluation.
 The duration of this evaluation can vary by state.
 For example, Kentucky requires a 96-hour evaluation.
 However, the procedure of this evaluation is the same regardless of the duration.
-The Ridge is an approved provider recognized by boards in Ohio such as The Ohio State Dental Board, The Ohio Pharmacy Board, The Ohio Veterinary Medical Licensing Board, and other Ohio medical licensing organizations.
+The Ridge is an SMBO approved One-Bite Program treatment provider recognized by boards in Ohio such as The Ohio State Dental Board, The Ohio Pharmacy Board, The Ohio Veterinary Medical Licensing Board, and other Ohio medical licensing organizations.

 This service is provided in our premier residential facility, Stuckert House.
 This setting has several advantages for the prospective client.